 The chart on the following pages contains a list of plants, listed alphabetically by scientific name (column 2 of the chart), that are native to Colorado and do well in Front Range gardens.
-The scientific names are from Flora of Colorado by Jennifer Ackerfield.
-An asterisk indicates that the plant occurs naturally in the southern-most part of the Front Range but will also do well in gardens in the Metro-Denver area.
+The scientific names are from Flora of North America (FNA).
+An asterisk indicates it is local to another part of the state but will do well in your Front Range garden.
 Not all the plants illustrated in this guide are in the chart but the scientific names are given so you can find them in a nursery.
 If you have questions, contact CoNPS or one of the other organizations that collaborated to produce this guide.

-frt/birds,wl = fruit for birds and wildlife hp = host plant hp/hm = host plant for hawk moth np/bee,btf = nectar and pollen for bees and butterflies np/bee,btf,o = nectar and pollen for bees, butterflies, and other pollinators n/hb = nectar for hummingbirds n/hm=nectar for hawkmoths p/bees = pollen for bees ss/birds = seeds and shelter for birds s/birds = seeds for birds
+frt/birds,wl = fruit for birds and wildlife

+hp = host plant

+hp/hm = host plant for hawk moth

+np/bee,btf = nectar and pollen for bees and butterflies

+np/bee,btf,o = nectar and pollen for bees, butterflies, and other pollinators

+n/hb = nectar for hummingbirds

+n/hm=nectar for hawkmoths

+p/bees = pollen for bees

+ss/birds = seeds and shelter for birds

+s/birds = seeds for birds